 -Rupesh J. Parikh, MD

-Since joining Comprehensive in 2005, Dr. Parikh has been proactive in the fight against cancer having served as Principal Investigator for a number of clinical trials.
+Dr. Parikh serves as the Practice President and is a medical oncologist and hematologist at Comprehensive Cancer Centers of Nevada.
+Since joining Comprehensive in 2005, he has been proactive in the fight against cancer having served as Principal Investigator for a number of clinical trials.
 With access to more than 170 clinical trials, Dr. Parikh treats patients who have traveled from out of state as well as many local patients.
 Besides his work at Comprehensive, Dr. Parikh also strives to give back to the medical community as an Adjunct Assistant Professor for Touro University and Clinical Assistant Professor for UNLV School of Medicine, helping to teach the practitioners of tomorrow.
 He has authored several publications and currently sits on the Medical Executive Committee and serves as the Chairman of the Pharmacy & Therapeutic Committee at the Dignity Health – St. Rose Hospitals in the Las Vegas/Henderson area.
 Dr. Parikh also serves as Chief of Staff for Dignity Health-St. Rose Dominican’s Siena and Rose de Lima campuses.

 Prior to joining the practice, Dr. Parikh was the lead researcher for enrolling patients onto clinical trials at Southern California Permanente Medical Group at Kaiser Fontana.
 He served on the Regional Cancer Committee and was the Chairman of the Local Cancer Committee as well.